-This year, Western Christians and Greek Orthodox believers — who use different liturgical calendars — celebrate Easter, or Pascha almost one full month apart, with the former being on April 4 and the latter May 2.
+This year, Western Christians and Greek Orthodox believers, who use different liturgical calendars, celebrate Easter, or Pascha one week apart, with the former being on April 17th and the latter on April 24th.

 In 2017, Easter came at the same time for both denominations, something that will happen again in 2025.

-However, for purely astronomical reasons, the difference between the celebration of Easter for the two denominations will be getting wider by quite a few years.
+However, for purely astronomical reasons, the difference between the celebration of Easter for the two denominations will be getting wider and wider.

-And from 2700 and onward, the celebration of Easter for the Greek Orthodox Church and the western Christian churches will never coincide again.
+As a results of this widening gap, from 2700 onward, the celebration of Easter for the Greek Orthodox Church and the Western Christian churches will never coincide again.

-Altogether, in the whole 21st century, the celebration of Easter will be held common 31 years, but during every forthcoming century this will happen more and more rarely.
+Altogether, in the whole of the 21st century, the celebration of Easter will be held on the same day 31 times, but during every forthcoming century, this will happen more and more rarely.

 The last time Easter celebrations will coincide is estimated to be in 2698.
 From then on, Orthodox and western Christians will never celebrate the Resurrection of Christ together again.